fielding/blox/README.md

 ### Todo
 * Finish menuState
 * Holding down movement keys
-* Audio
 * “Juice”
 * T-Spin scoring
 * Analyze the forcetime increments per level (too fast or too slow)
 * Lock delay

 ### Consider
-* Changing playTimer (timer that is displayed as part of the UI) to a float
-* Breaking up PlayState class in to IO (rendering/key events) and game logic, instead of one big class
-* Revisit the rotation function, some of the pivot points seem off a bit
+* Change the pieces to spawn at y=0 instead of y=2; This causes them to spawn out of view, but is more inline with T-compliance.
+* Displaying playTimer ?
+If I do then float or int?
+* Creating a renderer service, similar to the audio service and how audio is handled.
+* Double check the pivot points/pivot algorithm again (already revisted once and corrected some errors)

 ### Someday/Maybe
 * Finding work around for shaped windows in SDL.
 SDL doesn’t currently support SDL_CreateShapedWindow for OS X, afaik.
 Revisit this when it does, or look at alternative to SDL.
 This is definitely not a limitation I want any future games to have.

-### Bugs
-* Rotation ignores block collision
-* Rotation ignores left, right and bottom board boundaries.
 * Menu stays visible when MenuState is called while in PauseState.
 For the time being, I’m disabling MenuState while in PauseState, and forcing menuState when it goes to gameOver state.
-Will look in to a more elegant solution later.
+Will look in to a more elegant solution later, but due to the nature that I implemented drawing/redrawing in each gamestate, I don’t predict an easy solution.
+* Revamp the sound effects.
+Here is a list of potential (keyword) sound additions
+	* Different sounds, perhaps just higher pitch, for line clears based on the number of lines cleared.
+	* T-spin sounds
+	* Wall Kick Sounds
+	* Interface sounds
+	* Level change sound
+	* Hold sound

+### Bugs

 ## Game Play